Getting Started with Blazor DocumentEditor Component in Blazor Server

 <SfDocumentEditorContainer EnableToolbar=true></SfDocumentEditorContainer>

-• Press Ctrl+F5 (Windows) or +F5 (macOS) to run the application.
-Then, the Syncfusion Blazor DocumentEditor component will be rendered in the default web browser.
+- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
+This will render the Syncfusion Blazor DocumentEditor component in your default web browser.

 Load existing document